 The fringe is placed through the center bead in the three-bead peyote base, working fringe on both sides of this bead.
 My reasoning for this placement is as follows: the fringe is supported by the beads on either side of the center bead and the center bead is full of thread so the fringe thread won't be rubbing against the beads (one very good reason why fringe thread breaks).
 I usually use one color of 15/0 beads for the fringe.
 For this bracelet I was going to use a light blue, but realized that it wouldn't do anything for the pink to violet flowers, so I switched to a 15/0 cut silver bead.

 Here are some other favorite fringe choices.
 The first is two chicklet or nibblet beads with a 2mm crystal between them.
 I skip the chicklets and come back down through the 15/0s, snugging up the chicklets to place them side by side.
-I've used a disk bead on some of the fringe with a spacer and a 2mm crystal on top.
-Another favorite is stringing three magatamas (large drops) on the end of the line of beads before coming back down.

 One other technique of mine as stated in the first paragraph is to repeat the beads I use in each segment (the portion between the flowers created from beads).
 While I don't put these in the same order, I do place them on opposite sides of the middle bead.
 You'll see a keishi pearl on the top of one segment and on the bottom of the ones on either side.
 This is especially true of any beads that I've used as an accent, such as the fuschia keishi pearl in the finished bracelet.
 It's a subtle way of directing the eye across the entire bracelet.